 What do I need to include in my face mask policy?

 To avoid legal troubles down the road, employers who require the use of face masks should write it out in a clear policy and communicate it to employees on a regular basis.
 Having a policy will protect you and your business if you need to take action for an employee that refused to comply.

 - An explanation of COVID-19 with facts on how wearing a mask helps reduce the spread of the virus.

 - Instructions or training on wearing, maintaining, and cleaning their face masks properly.

 - When and where masks should be worn or taken off.

-- Where employees will obtain masks. (i.e. who will supply the masks and what kind of masks will be supplied?)
+- Where employees will obtain masks (i.e. who will supply the masks and what kind of masks will be supplied).

 - Consequences of not complying with the policy.

+Employers should consult with employment attorneys in order to keep up with the ever-evolving employment laws regarding the COVID-19 situation.
 If you need assistance with a face mask policy or other employment issues, please contact Hackler Flynn & Associates.